syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features/Tooltip.md

 **TooltipMargin**

-You can also set the distance for the margin to be positioned from the cursor using the ToolTipMargin property as in the following code snippet.
+You can also set the distance for the margin to be positioned from the cursor using the TooltipMargin property as in the following code snippet.

 {% tabs %}